 People love social validation.
 Admit or not, most people really do care what other people think.
 So if your friends all rave about a product or a service, we feel good about making that same choice as it's already been socially validated.
-This influence of social validation happens most of the time without us ever knowing it.
+This influence of social validation happens all the time without us ever knowing it.

-In the past, social validation required in person contact.
+In the past, social validation required in-person contact.
 Thanks to Facebook, we have the biggest social validation engine the world has ever seen (for better or for worse).
 Personal contact is no longer needed, a single post on Facebook can reach thousands of people.

-So many companies that have a great product or service, fail to take that last step in enabling their customers to share their experiences in an easy way.
+So many companies that have a great product or service fail to take that last step in enabling their customers to share their experiences in an easy way.